HaitaoMao/HaitaoMao.github.io/pages/Group.md

 layout: single
 ---
 # mathematical learning group
 It is glad to organize such a mathmatical learning group, which focuses on matrix analysis, convex optimization.
-We are very glad to open source our note occassionally after we finish several sections~ If you are interested in, Please contact with me freely.
+We are very glad to open source our note occassionally after we finish several sections~ If you are interested in, please contact with me freely.

 ## Current form